Clown Isopods are just like their wacky human counterparts: bright, colorful, and sure to stand out in a crowded scene.

 Make sure to find (or fashion yourself) a box with plenty of ventilation holes around the sides and the top of the container.

 You can always cover your ventilation with mesh to prevent any jailbreaks, but to be honest, the sheepish nature of these isopods means they’re unlikely to attempt anything.
-They seem to prefer to burrow than climb.
+They seem to prefer to burrow rather than climb.

 Substrate